The Driven Premise

-tests written for code where tests & testability are not first-class design citizens just don’t work as well. the expense of creating those tests starts to mount as the tests gain complexity, which they inevitably do because we didn’t line things up. the more expensive the test, the less likely i am to write it or run it, the less likely you are to read it or even parse it.
+So working in this way, following the driven premise with vigor, produces great results.
+But.
+Only if you line them up that way.
+Tests written for code where tests & testability are not first-class design citizens just don’t work as well.
+The expense of creating those tests starts to mount as the tests gain complexity, which they inevitably do because we didn’t line things up.
+The more expensive the test, the less likely I am to write it or run it, the less likely you are to read it or even parse it.